Internet hub (links to web pages, mainly YouTube channels):

 My vision for military activity is one of campaigns — towards world peace, security and advanced civilization — that are joinable not only by professional soldiers.
 They should wear cameras so that people can learn from their footage and to deter criminality.
 Returning combatants should have access to living quarters specifically for them.
 All this should be voluntarily funded.
 There should be a social media connecting funders to fighters and connecting jobseekers to opportunities.

 People should not be bothered by door-to-door salespeople, "junk" mail, and so on, so, nobody should have notices by their doors saying that they do not want these.
 It should be illegal to do certain door-to-door activities at addresses that are on an opt-out register.
-People should be able to opt-out of certain types of door-to-door communications, and opt-out of door-to-door communications from certain organisations.
+People should be able to opt out of certain types of door-to-door communications, and opt out of door-to-door communications from certain organisations.

 ADHeliX (my rituals & more)